dahlian0/dahlian0-github.io/index.md

 ## Welcome to my homepage!

-I am Lisa Shinoda, currently doing research in agriculture × computer vision.
+I am Risa Shinoda(篠田理沙), currently doing research in agriculture × computer vision.

 ## Publication
 - Image recognition of growth stages of flower shoots by acquiring and using overhead video images in a